Canadian Visitor Visa

 Extended Family Time:

-Spend up to 5 years at a time with your children and grandchildren without needing status extensions.
+Spend up to 5 years at a time with your children and grandchildren without needing to apply for status extensions.

 Less Hassle: